huridocs/uwazi-documentation/admin-docs/building-info-architecture.md

 - If you have more than one language configured in your instance and you want to import a list of terms at the same time as their corresponding translations, then each language should have its own separate column.
 Use the name of the language written in English (e.g. English, Russian, Spanish).
   - Note: If your CSV file has columns for languages that are not configured in your Uwazi instance, they will be ignored.
 Learn more about enabling different languages in Uwazi.

 Step 2: Populate the **CSV file** with the terms.
 Each term should occupy its own row.

-For example, here’s a sample CSV file viewed as plain text:
+If your **Thesaurus** is a simple list of terms without any hierarchy (i.e. there are no groupings of terms), your CSV file should look like the sample below when viewed as plain text:

 ```
 English,French,German